ExtensionEngine/tailor/README.md

 - **subLevels** `Array<String>` - An array of sub-types.
 - **label** `String` - Display label.
 - **color** `String` - Display color in hexadecimal notation.
-- **isTrackedInWorkflow** `Boolean` - Defines whether workflow tasks can be created for this activity type.
+- **isTrackedInWorkflow** `Boolean` - Defines whether the workflow status will be tracked for this activity type.
 - **contentContainers** `Array<String>` - Array of content container types that define which content containers can be added.
 - **hasExams** `Boolean` - Activity allows adding exam activities to it.